-The ‘Crescent’ expansion method is the next I developed.
+The ‘Crescent’ expansion motif is the next I developed.
 Here is its animation.
 By having alternate layers curve in opposite directions the effect is more pleasing.
 It has three tiers.
 Note: the central dome is identical to the ‘Ray’ dome above.

-There is a large number of central dome expansion methods for muqarnas.
+There is a large number of central dome expansion motifs for muqarnas.
 A mathematician could determine how many.
 However, I can point to the scope and breadth of variation with the image below.
 Each expansion method uses one of each of the sixteen unique muqarnas tiles.

 A Few of the Possible Expansion Motif Variations